elegant-scipy/elegant-scipy/markdown/ch2.markdown

         The original image with a grid superimposed.
     """
     image_gridded = image.copy()
-    pass  # fill in here...
-    return image_gridded
+    pass  # replace this line with your code... return image_gridded

 # plt.imshow(overlay_grid(astro, 128));  # ... and uncomment this line